Updated August 11, 2023

 Now let’s import some data from any website.
-For that, we must have the link to that website from where we need to import the data.
-Here, for example, we have considered the link of Wikipedia as given below.
+We must have the link to the website from where we need to import the data.
+For example, we have considered the link to Wikipedia as given below.

 Now, go to the Data menu; under Get & Transform Data section, select From Web as shown below.

 It will then take us to the web page of that link, as shown below.
 Now click on the Import button to import the data.

 Then the query will run and fetch the data from the provided link, as shown below.

 Import Data In Excel – Example #2

 Let’s see another way of importing the data.
 For this, we have some sample data in Notepad (or Text) file, as shown below.
 As we can see, the data has spaces between the lines like columns in Excel has.

-After that, we will get a box where it will ask us to browse the file.
-Search and select the file and click on the Import button to process further.
+After that, we will get a box asking us to browse the file.
+Search and select the file and click the Import button to process further.